 Emphasizes career progression

-This personal trainer illuminates their extensive background by integrating it into a thorough work history section with a chronological resume format.
+This personal trainer details their extensive background in a thorough work history section using a chronological resume format.

 -